BTNeandertha1/BTDiablo/README.md

 - Kex: First Tester

 # Future Ideas
 Please see [Issues](https://github.com/BTNeandertha1/BTDiablo/issues) tagged with [future ideas](https://github.com/BTNeandertha1/BTDiablo/issues?q=is%3Aopen+is%3Aissue+label%3A%22future+ideas%22).
+Feel free to submit your own future ideas as well for consideration!

 # Corruption Ideas
 Please see the [Corruption Ideas](https://github.com/BTNeandertha1/BTDiablo/issues/14) issue.
+Please leave your own ideas for corruptions in the Corruption Ideas issue for future consideration!

 # WIP
 - Make HC characters